beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

    configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the host's CPU as arguments
-6. If the host is overloaded, send a request to the REST API of the global manager and pass a list of the UUIDs of the VMs selected by the VM selection algorithm in the `vm_uuids` paramter, as well as the `reason` for migration as being 1.
+6. If the host is overloaded, send a request to the REST API of the global manager and pass a list of the UUIDs of the VMs selected by the VM selection algorithm in the `vm_uuids` parameter, as well as the `reason` for migration as being 1.
 7. Schedule the next execution after `local_manager_interval` seconds.